 The County can add a container site at the Landfill without land acquisition or DEQ permitting.
-The container site could be constructed and operational soon after the County decides to proceed with the project.
+The container site could be constructed and operational soon after the County proceeds with the project.

 A container site at another location will take longer due to land acquisition, potential DEQ permitting, and public comments.